ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   not be effective on the server, even if it happens on local clients for which NFSv4 has no role.

-  Execution of a ransomeware-based attack requires the attacker to have the ability to read existing data and replacing it with an encrypted version together with the ability to temporarily hide the encryption from ongoing operations by intercepting requests
+  Execution of a ransomware-based attack requires the attacker to have the ability to read existing data and replacing it with an encrypted version together with the ability to temporarily hide the encryption from ongoing operations by intercepting requests